sbunivedu/cs2-lab2/README.md

 ## Instructions
 ### Step 1 Getting Started
-1. Clone this repository into your cloud9 worksapce.
+1. Clone this repository into your cloud9 workspace.

 1. Change into the repository directory and create only two java files:  ```StackTester.java and CharStack.java```.

 The UML for today’s lab is shown below and matches class presentation.
-![UML]{/images/UML.png}
+![UML]{images/UML.png}

 ### Step 2 Completing the CharStack
 You've been given a partially documented, partially implemented stack to work with.
 Study the [CharStack.java starter code](CharStack.java) you’ve been given and: